JamisonParker

-JamisonParker were an American emo duo in the early to mid-2000s, consisting of singer/guitarist Jamison Covington and guitarist/bassist/drummer Parker Case.
-While active, they released an EP titled Notes & Photographs (2003) and an album titled Sleepwalker (2005), and managed to play over 200 concerts across the United States.
+JamisonParker was an American emo duo in the early to mid-2000s, consisting of singer/guitarist Jamison Covington and guitarist/bassist/drummer Parker Case.
+While active, they released an EP titled Notes & Photographs (2003) and an album titled Sleepwalker (2005), and played over 200 concerts across the United States.

 History

 Growing up in the small town of Guthrie, Kentucky and working at a Piggly Wiggly supermarket, singer/guitarist Jamison Covington realized he would not be able to find his musical fulfillment within the boundaries of his hometown.
 In 2002, he moved to Orange County, California, but soon learned that building a career in the music industry from scratch can be a hard and frustrating thing to do.
 Being a fan of the Orange County based band Astoria, Covington was delighted when, a mere week before his return to Kentucky, he was introduced to their drummer Parker Case through mutual friends.
 Case and Covington kept in touch, exchanging song ideas via mail for about eight months, until Covington returned to California in early 2003.

 On April 25, 2003, the duo went to Skate and Surf 2003 in Asbury Park, New Jersey, where they randomly performed so-called "guerilla sets" at merchandise booths and at a nearby hotel.
 The arising buzz around them was overheard by one of the festival's bookers, who immediately hired them to replace a band that had dropped out at the last minute.
 Having no time to think of a proper band name, the two combined their first names and played an all-acoustic set as JamisonParker.
 Their rudimentary but convincing performance quickly gained the attention of several record labels and finally landed them a recording contract with Interscope Records.

 In August 2003, JamisonParker went into the studio to record a handful of songs for their debut EP titled Notes & Photographs, which was released on October 28, 2003.
 The release was supported by the band's first national tour with Straylight Run, followed by stints with Plain White T's, Motion City Soundtrack and Coheed and Cambria.
 The CD spawned a music video to the third track, "Your Song", which consisted of a collage of self-shot material, in analogy to the Polaroid pictures on the cover artwork for Notes & Photographs.
 In November, they support Hey Mercedes on their headlining US tour.
 While the buzz quieted down around the duo after January 2004, as they took most of the year off.
 In April 2004, the band performed at the Skate and Surf Festival.
 JamisonParker returned to the stage with newly written songs under their belt in February 2005.
 In the meantime, they had recorded their first full-length album.